icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 The water collection efficiency can also be zero for some cases (such as very small water drops, a very large object, and a low airspeed).

-Collection efficiency is the ratio of the area of impingement to the frontal area:
+Collection efficiency is the ratio of the area of impingement to the frontal area (Em or Percentage Catch in the figure below):

 ![Figure II-3.
 Graphical representation of parameters used in trajectory work.](/images%2FModern%20Icing%20Technology%2FFigure%20II-3.png)
 _from ["Modern Icing Technology" (1952)](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7990/bad2682.0001.001.pdf?sequence=5)_